top of page

 Despite an excellent supporting cast, the main event of May was a large influx of Red-footed Falcons, culminating in aournd 7 individuals on the Lizard.
 The first of these was found by Tony at Hayle Kimbro on the 5th.
 More Red-footed Falcon activity followed swiftly: two at Gwendreath on the 8th (found by Jake), rising to reported at Croft Pascoe the later in the day, and another single at Kynance, also on the 8th (found by Ed).
 Supporting migrants included a Channel Wagtail at Soapy Cove on the 7th, a Hobby at Kynance on the 8th, and a Tree Pipit at Vellan Head on the 9th.
 The 9th also brought a sighitng of a lingering Hoopoe at Jollytown and yet another sighitng of Red-footed Falcon there, again Ed’s find.
 A fresh Red Kite influx on the 10th added to the sense of movement, and the same day produced an unseasonal Wigeon at Goonhilly, a likely genuine wild White Stork at Windmill Farm, and another Red-footed Falcon, this time at Gunwalloe (found by Jason).

 Tony's Red-footed Falcon showed superbly.
-Photo: Steve Wood
+Photos: Tony Blunden (top) and Steve Wood (bottom)

 Tony's Red-footed Falcon showed superbly.
-Photo: Steve Wood
+Photos: Tony Blunden (top) and Steve Wood (bottom)

 Mid-month sightings included Redpoll at Croft Pascoe on the 11th, Turtle Dove at Gwendreath the same day, and a Tawny Pipit reported from on North Predannack Downs on the 12th, which none of the regular Lizard birders were able to track down.
 A cracking Pallid Harrier flew across Crousa Downs on the 13th (found by John), followed on the 14th by a Black Kite candidate at Gwenter, an Osprey at Croft Pascoe (found by Steve W), and two Balearic Shearwater off Porthoustock.